 sudo apt-get install calibre

-Note that as of 05-Aug-2018 the usb interface is not yet available to the Linux Container VMs in Crostini.
-However it appears there is active work being done on it, according to the Chromium bugtracker, but that issue was closed when the usb worked on crossvm for Android (only) and not the Linux vm.
+Note that as of 25-aug-2019, the usb interface is still not yet available to the Linux Container VMs in Crostini.
+However it appears there was work being done on it, according to the Chromium bugtracker, but that issue was closed when the usb worked on crossvm for Android (only) and not the Linux vm.
 This recent issue may be one that enables what is needed.
 Hard to tell at this point.

 Uploading to the Kindle Device from ChromeOS

 Uploading from ChromeOS to a Kindle device is done in one of two ways:

 - Plug in Kindle over USB and copy a